20% off your first purchase with code: SHOP24

 Classroom Accommodations Checklist for Special Education Students

-If you are a classroom teacher, more likely than not you have at least one student with an IEP or Individual Education Plan.
-This plan is a written, legal document that outlines the student's disability or exceptionality, his present levels of performance, and educational and/or social-emotional goals.
-During the IEP meeting, much of the discussion is focused on which specific accommodations that the student needs in order access the curriculum and meet his or her goals.
+If you’re a classroom teacher, more likely than not you have at least one student with an IEP or Individual Education Plan.
+This plan is a written, legal document that outlines the student’s disability, present levels of performance, and educational and/or social-emotional goals.
+During the IEP meeting, much of the discussion is focused on which specific accommodations that the student needs in order to access the curriculum and meet his or her goals.

-In this blog post, I will discuss what accommodations are, provide examples of each type, and show you how to use a classroom accommodations checklist for your special education students.
+In this blog post, I’ll explain how to use a classroom accommodations checklist for your special education students.
+I’ll also share what accommodations are and provide examples of each type.

 An accommodation is a change in environment or content delivery, or the use of special equipment, that allows students with a disability to access and learn the same curriculum as their non-disabled peers.